i001962/serverless-webmerge/README.md

   * `export DEST_BUCKET=bucket`
 * Choose a name, but do NOT create the S3 bucket input comes from, store its name in shell variable:
   * `export SOURCE_BUCKET=bucket`
-* Choose the JPEG compression quality, 1 to 100, 100 is best quality/largest file, (See [docs](http://www.graphicsmagick.org/GraphicsMagick.html#details-quality)), store it in shell variable:
+* Not yet implemented conversion type, 1 to 100, 100, store it in shell variable:
-  * `export QUALITY=25`
+  * `export TRANSFORMATION=25`
 * Npm install:
   * `npm install`
 * Build: